top of page

 • Feed baby on demand – The above issues all result from a breast that is making more milk than has been removed, therefore, pumping or feeding more will increase this milk production further resulting in more swelling and inflammation.

 • Minimise use of breast pumps – this increases milk production further and is not as effective as breastfeeding.
-Pumping does not allow for bacterial exchange between mum and baby so can predispose to dysbiosis (imbalance of bacteria).
 If the pump doesn’t fit the breast well or it is not used properly, for example, the setting is too high, or it is used for a long time it can cause trauma to the breast.
 If the baby is not able to go the breast, then mimic baby’s feeding and express the volumes that baby is taking at each feed.

 • Wear a supportive, well-fitting bra.